I’ve heard the term “searching for a needle in a haystack” many times by some anglers searching for fish.

 Learning to use topographic maps and GPS in combination with fish finders is also a great tool to help you narrow down areas where you’ll find catfish.

 Blue catfish are often called creatures of “edges and ledges”.
 They love to orient to structure.
-It gives them a place where they can effortless hold up and feed on shad or other baitfish and pick up some easy meals.
+It gives them a place where they can effortlessly hold up and feed on shad or other baitfish and pick up some easy meals.

-By understanding these blue catfish basics and combining that knowledge with accurate maps you can help fast track locating blue catfish in many cases.
+By understanding these blue catfish basics and combining that knowledge with accurate maps you can help fast-track locating blue catfish in many cases.

-They’re both great products and each has it’s benefits.
+They’re both great products and each has its benefits.

-Navionics is far superior showing things like old road beds, river channels and other underwater features beyond the basic structure.
+Navionics is far superior showing things like old roadbeds, river channels, and other underwater features beyond the basic structure.
 When it comes to the basic structure both of the mapping cards have been equal from my experiences.

 That being said Lakemaster is the clear winner.
 If I was only going to have one mapping chip it would be Lakemaster (though I do have both cards and use them both for reasons already mentioned).